Rabkavi Banhatti

 Rabkavi Banhatti is located about 18 km to the west of Jamkhandi subdivision.
 The town area comprises four places: Rabkavi, Banhatti, Hosur and Rampur.
 In 1952, the municipalities of Rabkavi and Banhatti were merged into one municipality.
 The place is very famous for its power-loomed and hand-loomed sarees.
 Rabkavi-Banhatti has more than 22000 power looms which is one of the highest in Karnataka.

+The 28th Kannada Sahithya Sammelana was held in Rabakavi in 1944, under the presidency of Shi.Shi.
+Basavanala.

 The famous temples of the town are Shri Mahadev temple, Danamma Devi Temple (Rabkavi), Shri Shankarling temple, Shri Gurudeva Brahmanandam Ashram and Shri Kadasiddeshwara temple (Banhatti).
 A fair is conducted every Shravan Maasa in Rabkavi and Bhadrapada Maasa in Banhatti.

 Demographics

 Males constituted 51% of the population and females 49%.
 Rabkavi Banhatti has an average literacy rate of 58%, lower than the national average of 59.5%: male literacy was 67%, and female literacy was 49%.
 In Rabkavi Banhatti, 13% of the population was under 6 years of age.

-To reach this place, you can travel by Train+Bus or a Bus.

 Travel from Banhatti to Bengaluru takes around 13 hours by train and 17–18 hours by bus.